-15 Amendment or extension of section 11 orders
+15 Amendment or extension of COVID-19 orders

-- (1) The Minister may, at any time, amend, extend, or revoke any section 11 order made by the Minister. - (2) The Director-General may, at any time, amend, extend by up to 1 month on each occasion, or revoke any section 11 order made by the Director-General. - (3) The Minister may, at any time, revoke any section 11 order made by the Director-General. - (4) Requirements that apply in relation to the making of a section 11 order also apply, with all necessary modifications, in relation to its amendment or extension.
+- (1) The Minister may, at any time, amend, extend, or revoke any COVID-19 order made by the Minister. - (2) The Director-General may, at any time, amend, extend by up to 1 month on each occasion, or revoke any COVID-19 order made by the Director-General. - (3) The Minister may, at any time, revoke any COVID-19 order made by the Director-General. - (4) Requirements that apply in relation to the making of a COVID-19 order also apply, with all necessary modifications, in relation to its amendment or extension.